converged-computing/flux-burst/README.md

 Note that the function is expected to take the dictionary (ordered dict) of plugins that are known to the client.
-If we need to extend this to add custom variables that is possible, however you plugin sublass already has support for this customization in being a class that you write!
+If we need to extend this to add custom variables that is possible, however you plugin subclass already has support for this customization in being a class that you write!

 ## Development